Whatsapp Icon

 Additionally, supportive care plays a vital role in managing AML.
 This includes treatments to manage symptoms and prevent complications, such as:

-• Blood transfusions to manage anemia and prevent bleeding.
+• Blood transfusions to manage anaemia and prevent bleeding.

 • Antibiotics or antifungal medications to prevent or treat infections.